 You can also see and edit the patient's fee balance and deposit history.
 The patient's fee balance treats any deposits and payments made as credits and any overdue invoices as debits.
 If an invoice does not have a due date set, it is considered as owing.
 Written-off fees are not included.

 You can invite a patient (or their family member) to join the patient portal by clicking Invite link under their name.

 After they accept the invitation with their unique link, they can access their Halaxy patient portal, which allows them track their appointments, pay their invoices, search for and save a list of their practitioners, and track their health.

 If a patient has individual reminder preferences set up that are different to the default reminder settings, they will be displayed on the General page of the patient profile.

 If you have added contacts to a patient's profile with reminders enabled, you can see which contacts are set to receive reminders.

 Halaxy lists practitioners who have treated the patient under Practitioner Relationships.
-These practitioners will have access to the patient's clinical notes (note that practitioners with Full Access and Clinical Access can access a patient's clinical notes regardless of whether they are listed under the patient's Practitioner Relationships).
+These practitioners will have access to the patient's clinical notes based on their access level (i.e. a practitioner who can only access their own notes will not be able to see a different practitioner's notes).
+Note that practitioners with Full Access and Clinical Access can access a patient's clinical notes regardless of whether they are listed under the patient's Practitioner Relationships.

 You can assign a specific practitioner as the patient's main practitioner by clicking Edit in Practitioner Relationships, and ticking Main box next to the main practitioner.

-You can provide access to a specific patient's profile to a practitioner who would not otherwise have access to the profile by clicking Add New, selecting the practitioner and setting their access level.
+If you are a practitioner with access to a patient's clinical notes, you can grant another practitioner access to that specific patient's profile and clinical notes by clicking Add New, selecting the practitioner and setting their access level.